 For In Vitro Diagnostic Use Only.
-The QCL-1000TM Assay is not intended to detect endotoxemia in man.
-The LAL Test may be substituted for the USP Rabbit Pyrogen Test when used according to the Pharmacopeial guidelines for end-product testing of human and animal parenteral drugs, biological products, and medical devices8.
+Not for the In Vitro Determination of Endotoxemia in Man.
+The LAL test may be substituted for the USP Rabbit Pyrogen Test when used according to the FDA Guideline for the end-product testing of human and animal parenteral drugs, biological products, and medical devices.8